twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 ### Include

-The `include` statement is useful to include a template and return the rendered contents of that file into the current namespace:
+The `include` statement is useful to include a template and return the rendered content of that file into the current namespace:

     [twig]
     {% include 'header.html' %}